Bell's discounting of mobile TV against the rules, complaint claims

 Telus mobile TV app subject to data cap

-Affordable and easy-to-use technology has made it easier than ever for small-scale creators and content owners to put video online, but when faced with the choice of viewing an independently produced video and having to worry about how much data you're using and watching an episode of American Idol that you know will fit into your 10-hour Bell plan and won't deplete your data, many mobile users will choose the latter, say Klass and other telecom analysts.
+Affordable and easy-to-use technology has made it easier than ever for small-scale creators and content owners to put video online, but when faced with the choice of viewing an independently produced video and having to worry about how much data you're using and watching an episode of American Idol that won't deplete your data, many mobile users will choose the latter, say Klass and other telecom analysts.

 "Bell is making the whole internet more expensive to use in order to subsidize and basically push people to use their services," Anderson said.
 "They shouldn't be able to manipulate how the internet is made available to people in order to promote their own services.
 It shows they're trying to use their control of the network to prioritize their own content. … The independent video producer on the internet can't do that."